Interrailing through Europe!

-DiscoverEU free interrail pass is an initiative of the European Union, giving 18-year-olds the opportunity to travel around Europe by rail.
-You can apply and travel as a group of 5 friends.
+DiscoverEU free interrail travel pass is an initiative of the European Union, giving 18-year-olds the opportunity to travel around Europe by rail.
+You can go solo or add up to 4 friends in your group provided they meet the eligibility conditions above.
 You apply during the two application rounds taking place each year.
-Successful applicants will receive a free interrail pass(!) allowing them to go interrailing across Europe for one month during the permitted travel window.
+Successful applicants will receive a free interrail travel pass(!) allowing them to go interrailing across Europe for one month during the permitted travel window.

 Some Useful tips!

 - A sturdy rucksack with padded shoulder pads ……….shoulder blisters are not a good luck for anyone ; )

 - Make sure you are insured: Travel & Health